53845714nF/EventTom/frontend/README.md

 ### Services

-Services contain API Calls and logic for a specific type of object from inside the database (e.g. User, Event, Voucher).
-Each Service is a class inside its own file and should only contain logic for the equivalent type of object.
+Services contain API Calls and / or logic for a specific View.
+Each Service is a class inside its own file and should **only** contain logic for the equivalent View.
 Services should be place inside the [services](/frontend/src/services/) directory.

 Lets say we want the `BookView.js` View we defined above to render books we get from an API endpoint, then we could define a Service like this: